How to Shave Men's Genitals (Illustrated)

 Body powder (Balla Powder)

-Recommend Shaving Supplies & Brands
+Recommend Shaving Supplies and Brands

 After years of crotch shaving, there is a reason why I specifically chose these products–they are highly effective and help minimize and avoid negative side effects.
 Some of these products are not the cheapest, but trust me, you don't want to sell your body out to the lowest bidder.